mnhmilu/poc-kubernets/README.md

 - Deploy fast API API set with CRUD operation
 - ORM used for Postgres connectivity
 - SQLite in database.py for in-memory database
+- Service declared in docker-compose file, where fast API connect with db

 ```